Please note this offer expired at midday, please check out the Weekend Offers for offers currently available!

 How To Choose The Horse(s)

-You can use the OddsMonkey Racing Matcher or the Each Way Matcher (which shows compares the each way odds too) that compares the odds of every horse on the Grand National to show you the closest matches.
-This will be available from Friday evening.
+From Friday evening, you can use the OddsMonkey Racing Matcher or the Each Way Matcher (which shows compares the each way odds too) that compares the odds of every horse on the Grand National to show you the closest matches.

 Alternatively, you can manually check the markets:

-So for example Vieux Lion Rouge is 11.0 (at the time of writing) on Bet365 so I will now check the lay price.
+So for example Total Recall is 11.0 (at the time of writing) on Bet365 so I will now check the lay price.

 How To Lay Horses Each Way

-Continuing the example of betting each way on Vieux Lion Rouge on Bet365 at 11.0, I now check the Betfair and Smarkets lay markets above.
+Continuing the example of betting each way on Total Recall on Bet365 at 11.0, I now check the Betfair and Smarkets lay markets above.

 Let's say closer to the start of the race, I will receive lay odds to win of 13.0 and lay odds to place of 4.0.